MahdiGhorbani98/WeatherApp/README.md

 ![weather](https://user-images.githubusercontent.com/67688553/171233269-bd646971-2dc3-4f0f-88ed-01b2f17f05d5.gif)

-Enter a city and press Enter key or click the search button
+nter a city name then press Enter or click on the search button.
+You can also click on the location icon to see see your city's weather